-(Plea se be aware that these d etails are available to the public c) I (applicant), Ciaran Ke eogh.and.Jill.Corson ······································ of (address) 522, Dunedin am applying to the Wathe attached plans): itaki District Council for a F Resource Consent to under take the following activity (see als ю 1.
-Subdivide Lot 1 DP 184 57 (OT13D/957) and Lot 2 DP 18 457 (OT13D/958) into 2 new lots where Lot 1 will Non-Complying Activity Resource the Waitaki District Plan.
-2. Undertake earthworks s and build a new dwelling on the new Lot 2 where the land l is identified in the Waitaki District P lan as Significant Coastal Land dscape Area - being a Discretiona ary Activity Resource Consent.
-Note to the applicant: be accepted as compl plication and plans must be e signed by the affected person to o Council considers that the the granting of the Resour sations, property owners could b е If written consent of any of the above persons is received, the Council shall not take account of any actual or potential effect of the activity on those persons (Section 95D(e)) Resource Management Act 1991). onsidered without being notified lication/AEE and plans (if any). in I (Full name) of (address) have given my writter approval to the consent b eing considered as a non- notified application.
-Signed . (owner) Signed . (joint owner) Signed . (occupier) Date
+(Please be aware that these details are available to the public) I (applicant), Ciaran Keogh and Jill Corson of (address)..... am applying to the Waitaki District Council for a Resource Consent to undertake the following activity (see also the attached plans): 1.
+Subdivide Lot 1 DP 18457 (OT13D/957) and Lot 2 DP 18457 (OT13D/958) into 2 new lots where Lot 1 will be approx 0.62ha and Lot 2 will be approx 1.62ha - being a Non-Complying Activity Resource Consent as per the Waitaki District Plan.
+2. Undertake earthworks and build a new dwelling on the new Lot 2 where the land is identified in the Waitaki District Plan as Significant Coastal Landscape Area - being a Discretionary Activity Resource Consent.
+Note to the applicant: this form, a copy of the application and plans must be signed by the affected person to be accepted as complete.
+The Waitaki District Council considers that the following persons, organisations, property owners could be adversely affected by the granting of the Resource Consent: If written consent of any of the above persons is received, the Council shall not take account of any actual or potential effect of the activity on those persons (Section 95D(e)) Resource Management Act 1991).
+If you, as a potentially affected person, approve of the application being considered without being notified in accordance with the Act, please sign the form below and a copy of the application/AEE and plans (if any).
+I (Full name)..... of (address)..... have given my written approval to the consent being considered as a non-notified application.
+Signed (owner) Signed (joint owner) Signed (occupier) Date